-If you’re a manufacturer and just starting to sell your products on Amazon, chances are that one of your re-sellers has already started to do it and there are at least a few of your products already listed on the Amazon Marketplace.
+If you’re a brand or manufacturer and just starting to sell your products on Amazon, chances are that one of your re-sellers has already started to do it and there are at least a few of your products already listed on the Amazon Marketplace.
 And if typical, its probable that at least a few of those listings contain inaccurate information or outdated photos.

 We’ve written this article to take new Amazon Sellers through some practical steps towards getting your products listed, and listed correctly, so that you can begin to take control of your product listings in the Amazon marketplace.
 If at any point you need assistance with any of these steps, please feel free to contact us regarding our Amazon Seller Consulting services.

 Step 1: Register for Amazon Brand Registry